JTSDK/jtsdk64-tools/docs/setup/prerequisite.md

 ## Security Note

 !!! caution
-    It is entirely to the user what to use, however, it is highly recommend that you provide unique credentials for your [Qt Account][].
+    You decide what to use, however, it is highly recommend that you provide unique credentials for your [Qt Account][].
 Do **`NOT`** use a sensitive password, or one that you have used elsewhere.

 [Qt Account]: https://login.qt.io/login